prioritythinking/inf-mgmt-intern-project/README.md

 # Information Management Internship Project

-This task was carefully designed to reflect many of the day-to-day tasks we expect our information management department interns to be able to perform.
+This task was designed to reflect some of the day-to-day tasks we expect our information management department interns to be able to perform.
 Once you have completed, please email the project in a zipped folder.

 Because this position for the summer of 2021 will be remote, it is important that applicants are able to work independently given a set of business requirements.
 This is simply meant to be a tool for us to gauge your abilities in process design, problem solving, and time management.
 Please do not spend more than one hour on this task.